Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Results

+\review{Now that we have established that the model is self-consistent, i.e., that the PDF indeed follows from the profiles without further fitting, we are interested in how well the BFC parameters can be constrained.
 To compare the model to the TNG simulation, we first define a likelihood using a covariance matrix.
-We bin both the TNG PDF and the PDF obtained by the BFC model into $N_\mathrm{bin} = 100$ bins and use a covariance matrix obtained by our consistency-check simulation, evaluated at the fiducial parameter values from \Cref{tab:priorMCMC} for the BFC.
-We assume a Gaussian log-likelihood
+We bin both the TNG PDF and the BFC PDF into $N_\mathrm{bin} = 100$ bins and use the covariance matrix from our consistency-check simulation, evaluated at the fiducial parameter values in \Cref{tab:priorMCMC} for the BFC.
+We assume a Gaussian log-likelihood}

 where $p^\mathrm{TNG}_i$ and $p^\mathrm{BFC}_i$ are the PDF values in bin $i^\mathrm{th}$ for the TNG and BFC, respectively.
 Note that the covariance we are using here effectively assumes infinitely many FRBs.